-Sajedeh Latifia, Abasalt Hosseinzadeh Colagara*, Mohammad Karimiana, Mohammad-Taghi Hedayatib.
+Sajedeh Latifia, Abasalt Hosseinzadeh Colagara,*, Mohammad Karimiana, Mohammad-Taghi Hedayatib

 Abstract

 Epoxide Hydrolase 1 (EPHX1) is a critical biotransformation enzyme that converts epoxides from aromatic compounds' degradation to trans- dihydrodiols that can be conjugated and excreted from the body.
 EPHX1 is involved in the metabolism of xenobiotics and steroids and also plays a role in repair following oxidative injury.
 Mutations in this gene cause pre-eclampsia (PE), epoxide hydrolase deficiency, or increased epoxide hydrolase activity.
 In- silico studies can help to identify the functional role of single nucleotide polymorphisms (SNPs) in the structure and stability of EPHX1 protein and to predict their relationship with PE.
 This study investigated, missense SNPs of the EPHX1 gene and their effects on PE.
 At first, all missense SNPs of the EPHX1 gene, located on chromosome 1q42.12, were monitored.
 Missense SNPs with a minor allele frequency (MAF)≥ 0.1 were selected in the NCBI-dbSNP database.
 The effect of the selected SNP based on functional, structural, and stability aspects of the protein was investigated by the following twelve online software: SIFT, Polyphen-2, PANTHER, SNPs & GO, PhD-SNP, Mutation Assessor, PROVEAN, I-mutant, iStable, MUpro, PSIPRED, and HOPE.
 Analysis of missense SNP by SIFT, Polyphen-2, PANTHER, and PROVEAN showed that rs1051740 (T>C, Tyr113His), could be a deleterious SNP for the function of EPHX1.
 The prediction of the effects of this SNP by I-mutant, IStable, MUpro, and PSIPRED also showed that substituting Tyr113His may decrease the stability of the protein.
 On the other hand, The HOPE analysis tool illustrated that the rs1051740 variant could disturb the protein motifs.
 Our findings suggest that the EPHX1 gene may be involved in the development of PE and rs1051740 may have deleterious impacts on the function of this gene.